pewggls/cs3219-ay2425s1-project-g44/README.md

 - ```questions/delete/[Question ID]``` - Deletes a question from the database by ID number.
 - ```questions/update/[Question ID]``` - Updates a question from the database by ID number.
 - ```questions/patch/[Question ID]``` - Patches a question from the database by ID number.
+- `questions/byObjectId/[Question ObjectId]` - Returns a single question by its MongoDB ObjectId.
+- `questions/batch` - Accepts a POST request with a JSON array of ObjectIds and returns multiple questions by their IDs.

 #### Matching Service
 The matching microservice exposes the following API endpoint (via a WebSocket connection):